TheDataDen/Seedbox-Ansible/README.md

 - Watchtower for automatically updating containers
 - Portainer for a gui for managing all of the containers
 - Optional feature to automatically update your VPN IP in your MAM account
+- AppArmor for restricting access to only the media shares

 ## Usage